3Yashwanth/CodeSensei/README.md

 # Start frontend client (from client directory)
 npm run dev

-# The application will be available at http://localhost:3000
+# The application will be available at your local host
 6. Load Browser Extension
 bash
 # Build the extension (from extension directory)